 Mortimer’s definition of entrepreneurship is also an odd departure from the dictionary definition.
 What he describes is really more like technology and/or human capital both of which really are important determinants of economic growth.

-Some economists think that barriers to entrepreneurship were the main impediment to economic growth.
+A small minority of economists still mistakenly think that barriers to entrepreneurship are the main impediment to economic growth.
 This is one reason why Muhammad Yunus won the Nobel Peace Prize for helping encourage millions of entrepreneurs with microloans.
 Unfortunately, his huge boost to entrepreneurship did not increase wages nor prosperity.
 He succeeded in creating millions of entrepreneurs, but they just ended up competing with each other in low-profit businesses that didn’t increase productivity.

-Similarly, when the Soviet Union collapsed, there was an explosion of entrepreneurship because most entrepreneurialism had been illegal under communism and the huge state-run enterprises laid off millions of workers who then became entrepreneurs.
+Similarly, when the Soviet Union collapsed, there was an explosion of entrepreneurship because overt entrepreneurialism had been illegal under communism and the huge state-run enterprises laid off millions of workers who became entrepreneurs out of necessity to feed their families.
 Small businesses sprang up everywhere to fill market needs.
 But this flourishing of entrepreneurship was part of an economic catastrophe.
-Production and incomes fell and the economic depression was so bad that it even caused life expectancy to collapse.
+Production and incomes plummeted and the economic depression was so bad that it even caused life expectancy to collapse.
 As the graph below shows, it took eighteen years for incomes to recover back to where Russia had been in 1989 before the flourishing of entrepreneurship and even longer for life expectancy to swing back up.
-No doubt an important part of Russia’s recovery has been the rebuilding of large organizations that have reduced entrepreneurship again by turning former entrepreneurs back into employees.
+No doubt an important part of Russia’s recovery has been the rebuilding of large organizations that have reduced entrepreneurship again by converting former entrepreneurs back into employees.

 The big problem for devotees of the cult of the entrepreneur is that countries with a larger percentage of entrepreneurs are poorer and have lower economic growth.
 This is because in economics, small is ugly.
 The more entrepreneurs, the smaller the businesses and smaller businesses have lower average productivity per worker which means lower wages.